Ways to Support St Peter’s

 The following Trust Funds have been established to support the development of the School and our students in the future:

-The General Fund comprises gifts to the Foundation that do not have any specific purpose and can be used by the Foundation at its discretion, mostly for scholarships at this stage.
+- Foundation Endowment Fund – comprises gifts to the Foundation that do not have any specific purpose and can be used by the Foundation at its discretion, mostly for scholarships.